AlexNexton/MS2-LingLang/README.md

 - Responsive mobile first design using a [Bootstrap](https://getbootstrap.com/) framework.
 - User friendly display.
-- Navbar with easy navigation that collapses on mobile displays.
+- Navbar with easy navigation that collapses on mobile displays and sticks on desktop.
 - Functional Sign Up and Contact Us forms.
 - Google maps API for location services.
 - An interactive game with bright primary colours.